stanfordnlp/stanza/_pages/tokenize.md

 Most training-only options are documented in the [argument parser](https://github.com/stanfordnlp/stanza/blob/main/stanza/models/tokenizer.py#L12) of the tokenizer.

-Note that to train the tokenizer for Vietnamese, one would need to postprocess the character labels generated from the plain text file and the CoNLL-U file to form syllable-level labels, which is automatically handled if you are using the training scripts we provide.
+Note that to train the tokenizer for Vietnamese, one needs to postprocess the character labels generated from the plain text file and the CoNLL-U file to form syllable-level labels, which is automatically handled if you are using the training scripts we provide.